The Crown Prince of Abu Dhabi

 Before that, from 1855-1909 Sheikh Zayed bin Khalifa ruled Abu Dhabi and between 1922 and 1926, Sheikh Sultan briefly ruled and an uncle Sheikh Shakhbut ruled for a time.
 A sheikh usually wears a gutrahor a kaffiyah which has a black cord called a agal.

-The families currently in power of the 7 emirates have a federal president named though consensus of this group.
+The families currently in power of the 7 emirates have a federal president named though the consensus of this group.
 Each is an absolute monarchy but Abu Dhabi holds the most power due to its richness and size compared with the other six emirates.

 Bedouin traditions like public meetings where the people can question their leaders in person are still held.

-Sheikh Hamad Bin Hamdan Al Nahyan has caused a controversy by having his name carved in sand so largely, it is viewable from outer-space.
+Sheikh Hamad Bin Hamdan Al Nahyan has caused a controversy by having his name carved in the sand so largely, it is viewable from outer-space.